d12frosted/elpa-mirror/gnu/denote-readme.txt

   it visits it outright.
 If there is no journal entry, it creates one by calling `denote-journal-extra-new-entry' (as described above).

+  The command `denote-journal-extras-link-or-create-entry' links to the journal entry for today or creates it in the background, if missing, and then links to it from the current file.
+If there are multiple journal entries for the same day, it prompts to select one among them and then links to it.
+When called with an optional prefix argument (such as `C-u' with default key bindings), the command prompts for a date and then performs the aforementioned.
+With a double prefix argument (`C-u C-u'), it also produces a link whose description includes just the file’s identifier.

 [Points of entry] See section 3